 Kaufman was the defensive coordinator and linebackers coach at Cincinnati in 2013 when the Bearcats finished 9-4 overall and played in the Belk Bowl.
-Kaufman’s defense was one of the best in the country a year ago, ranking in the top 10 nationally in both rushing defense (6th, 104.5 ypg) and total defense (9th, 315.6 ypg).
+Kaufman’s 2013 defense was one of the best in the country, ranking in the top 10 nationally in both rushing defense (6th, 104.5 ypg) and total defense (9th, 315.6 ypg).
 Cincinnati was also among the top 30 in 10 of the 11 primary defensive categories tracked in the national stats, including 14th in scoring defense (21.0 ppg), third-down conversion percentage defense (33.1%) and first downs defense (230); 23rd in sacks (2.69 spg) and red-zone defense (76.5%); 25th in team passing efficiency defense (116.75); 26th in tackles for loss (6.80 tflpg); and 29th in passing yards allowed (211.2 ypg).

 At Cincinnati he coached first-team All-American Athletic Conference defensive lineman Jordan Stepp in the inaugural season of the league while three Bearcats – defensive lineman Silverberry Mouhon, linebacker Greg Blair and cornerback Deven Drane – were second-team selections on the defensive side of the ball.
 Blair led the squad with 106 tackles, while Mouhon (9.5 spg) and Stepp (6.0 spg) were first and second on the club in sacks.

 Texas Tech defensive lineman Kerry Hyder along with defensive backs Cody Davis and D.J.
 Johnson were named second-team All-Big 12 in 2012 while Davis was also a first-team Capital One Academic All-America® selection and one of 15 finalists for the prestigious William B. Campbell Trophy also known as the “Academic Heisman”.
 Davis led the team in tackles (101) and interceptions (3), including one that he returned 88 yards for a touchdown, while adding seven pass breakups and 3.5 tackles for loss.
 Johnson was second on the squad with 90 stops while Hyder finished third with 56 tackles, a team-leading 14.0 tackles for loss and a team co-leading 6.0 sacks.
-He tallied 10.5 TFL’s during Big 12 play to rank third in the league.
+He tallied 10.5 tackles for loss during Big 12 play to rank third in the league.

 Kaufman joined the Red Raiders from North Carolina, where he was the defensive coordinator for the Tar Heels in 2011 and the linebackers coach for three campaigns from 2009-11.
-Kaufman helped guide the 2011 Tar Heels to a No. 27 ranking in rush defense (123.92 ypg), a No. 48 national ranking in total defense (365.23 ypg) and an appearance against Missouri in the Independence Bowl.
+Kaufman helped guide the 2011 Tar Heels to a No. 27 national ranking in rush defense (123.92 ypg), a No. 48 ranking in total defense (365.23 ypg) and an appearance against Missouri in the Independence Bowl.

 Brown posted strong numbers in his final season in 2011 to earn first-team All-Atlantic Coast Conference honors when he paced the Tar Heels with 105 tackles and co-led the squad with three interceptions and three pass breakups, while adding 13.5 tackles for loss and 5.5 sacks.
 Defensive tackle Quinton Coples also picked up first-team All-ACC honors for the second consecutive season and was selected by the New York Jets in the first round of the 2012 NFL Draft with the 16th selection overall.

 Reddick (74) and Brown (72) were North Carolina’s top two tacklers in 2010, with Brown adding three interceptions that he ran back for 113 yards.
-Despite injuries to Carter and linebacker Quan Sturdivant, a sixth-round 2011 NFL Draft pick of the Arizona Cardinals, the Tar Heels finished fourth in the ACC and 30th in the country in total defense (338.54 ypg) led by a rushing defense that was also fourth in the league and 22nd nationally (125.62 ypg).
+Despite injuries to Carter and linebacker Quan Sturdivant, a sixth-round 2011 NFL Draft pick of the Arizona Cardinals, the Tar Heels finished fourth in the ACC and 30th in the country in total defense (338.54 ypg) led by a rushing defense that was fourth in the league and 22nd nationally (125.62 ypg).

 Carolina’s linebackers helped lead a unit that finished first in the ACC and sixth in the nation in total defense (269.62 ypg) on the team’s way to an 8-5 record and a spot in the Meineke Car Care Bowl in 2009.
-The Tar Heels were 10th in the country against the run (95.62 ypg) and finished 13th in scoring defense (17.08 ppg), ranking first and second in the conference.
+The Tar Heels were 10th in the country against the run (95.62 ypg) and 13th in scoring defense (17.08 ppg), ranking first and second in the conference.
 Carolina was the only team in the country to finish among the top 15 in total defense, rushing defense, third-down efficiency (3rd, 29.4%), tackles for loss (6th, 8.08 tflpg), pass defense (14th, 174.0 ypg) and pass efficiency defense (14th, 105.32).
 Sturdivant earned first-team All-ACC honors after leading the Tar Heels with 79 stops, while Carter was a second-team all-conference pick.